fmnas/fmnas-site/README.md

 #### Repo state tests

 <!-- TODO [#142]: Add a status check for admin/dev.sh sync and teardown -->

-The following workflows in `.github/workflows` ensure the repo is in a good state, and must pass before merging into `main`:
+The `.github/workflows/check-repo.yml` workflow checks that the repo is in a good state before merging.
+All of the following checks must pass before merging a PR into `main`:

+* All file watchers are enabled
-* `check-file-watchers.yml` - checks that no file watchers were inadvertently disabled in IntelliJ.
+  * Checks that `.idea/watcherTasks.xml` contains no disabled file watchers (these can be inadvertently disabled by IntelliJ due to local configuration errors).
+* All files added by Sean contain a copyright header
+  * Checks that a copyright header is included in all source code files added by Sean.
+  * Required because Sean's commits are copyrighted by Google and they want these.
+  * If Sean did not author any commits in the PR, this should always pass.
+* All

 ### TODOs

-The `.github/workflows/todo-issues.yml` creates issues from TODOs added in `tests`, and closes issues for removed TODOs.
+The `.github/workflows/todo-issues.yml` workflow creates issues from TODOs added in `tests`, and closes issues for removed TODOs.

 Don't try to change the name of one of the issues this creates.
 It will get changed back on the next push.